jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 - pulumi
 ---

-If you're thinking of migrating to another infrastructure as code tool (and why would you, everything is _great_ in the IaC world now, right?!) you might find yourself asking yourself a fundamental question when you get started: how do I lay things out so I can be most effective?
+If you're thinking of migrating to another infrastructure as code tool (and why would you, everything is _great_ in the IaC world now, right?!) you might find yourself asking yourself a fundamental question when you get started: how do I structure things in a way that scales well and stands the test of time?

 There's no canonical answer.
 Everyone does things slightly different, and different tools have different ideas on the best way.